 As long as you need it!
-Our structures are manufactured and built to last whether your requirements is 3 months, 3 years or 10 years we can recommend the most robust solution to meet your requirements.
+Our buildings are manufactured and built to last whether your requirements is 3 months, 3 years or 10 years we can recommend the most robust solution to meet your requirements.

 Yes, you can.
 We recommend in either circumstance our double-walled air-filled pockets roof for ultimate climate control.

 Nothing!
 It’s just different terminology that different companies use.
-We call them temporary structures as we believe this best describes their main USP which is that they are “temporary” – they can be installed rapidly and used for short term or long-term requirements.
+We call them temporary buildings as we believe this best describes their main USP which is that they are “temporary” – they can be installed rapidly and used for short term or long-term requirements.